georgejkaye/postgres-codegen/README.md

 poetry install
 ```

-Once you have that installed, you can generate your code
+Once you have that installed, you can generate your code:

 ```sh
 poetry run python src/pythoncodegen \